mothur/mothur.github.io/_wiki/costello_stool_analysis.md

     total # of seqs:   35245

 Based on this output, we want to maximize the number of sequences that overlap over the longest span.
-First, I\'ll require that all of the sequences end by position 6333.
+First, I'll require that all of the sequences end by position 6333.
 We have several options for what to do next.
 Using the [screen.seqs](screen.seqs) command we will remove any sequence that does not fit these parameters from our fasta,